Committees & Boards with Citizen Appointments

 Safe City Oshawa Partnership

-To work with and mobilize the community to build a safe Oshawa where everyone is free to live, work, learn and play.
+Safe City Oshawa Partnership's function is to work with and mobilize the community to build a safe Oshawa where everyone is free to live, work, learn and play.
+Click here for more information.

 Oshawa Environment Advisory Committee (OEAC)